Corrupted Blood incident: Player reactions and responses

 Once players realized the scope of the pandemic, individual reactions to the infection varied.
 Some players whose characters possessed healing abilities headed to major cities as impromptu first responders, but these characters often contracted and died from the disease as well.
 Healing measures were largely ineffective, as only one character class, Paladins, were capable of removing debuffs of Corrupted Blood's nature, and players risked reinfection almost immediately upon healing.
 More often, rather than removing the Corrupted Blood infection, healing characters merely kept characters alive and contagious, thereby prolonging the spread of the infection.
 Less powerful player characters, meanwhile, would stand at the edges of infected towns, warning other player characters not to enter.
 Players transmitted information from afar by using the game's farthest-reaching chat function, "yell".
 At least one player became an unofficial town crier, making announcements about new pandemic developments in the open world's public spaces.
 Other players enacted self-quarantine methods, remaining in less-populated wilderness areas of Azeroth rather than entering towns or cities where they risked infection.
-Although the pandemic did not extend to the real world, epidemiologist Nina Fefferman noted that "players seemed to really feel they were at risk and took the threat of infection seriously".
+Although the pandemic did not extend to the real world, epidemiologist Nina Fefferman noted that "players seemed to really feel they were at risk and took the threat of infection seriously, even though it was only a game."

 Griefers, players who engage in bad faith multiplayer game tactics, took advantage of the Corrupted Blood incident to target and inconvenience other players.
 These players would purposely contract Corrupted Blood and travel to densely populated areas to further its spread.
 One griefer whose guild engaged in this practice told Wired that he did so because he was amused by the reactions of other players, saying, "It's just funny to watch people run away screaming".
 Fefferman compared these players to Typhoid Mary, an asymptomatic carrier of typhoid fever who resisted warnings and quarantines to infect others with the disease.
-Other players, attempting to inform other players of pandemic developments through forums and Internet chats, accidentally spread misinformation that increased the spread of Corrupted Blood.
+Discussion on internet chat forums about Corrupted Blood often included misinformation among general confusion.